 So, after 4 days waiting at the Chinese border it finally opened on the 5th day.
-First thing that surprised me after a massive security check was that while on the Kazakh side of the border were only a few small houses in the steppe, the Chinese have built quite a decent town here in the middle of nowhere.
+First thing that surprised me after a massive security check was the size of the town.
+While on the Kazakh side of the border were only a few small houses in the steppe, the Chinese have built quite a decent piece of civilisation here in the middle of nowhere.

 After Bishkek the road leads back to Kazakhstan and it’s only 200km till Almaty the former capital.
 I parked my bike for two weeks here in Almaty to take some rest, eat and also to flight back to Berlin to spent some time with the two most amazing things in the world – visa applications and dentist visits.